MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/react-native-ios.md

 App Center uses swizzling to automatically forward your application delegate's methods to App Center services to improve SDK integration.
 There is a possibility of conflicts with other third party libraries or the application delegate itself.
 In this case, you might want to disable the App Center application delegate forwarding for all App Center services by following the steps below:

 1. Open your **Info.plist file**.
-2. Add `MobileCenterAppDelegateForwarderEnabled` key and set the value to `0`.
+2. Add `AppCenterAppDelegateForwarderEnabled` key and set the value to `0`.
 This will disable application delegate forwarding for all App Center services.
 3. Implement the callbacks to register push notifications

-    You will have to add `@import MobileCenterPush` and `@import RNMobileCenterShared` if they are not already added.
+    You will have to add `@import AppCenterPush` and `@import RNAppCenterShared` if they are not already added.
 Then implement the `application:didRegisterForRemoteNotificationsWithDeviceToken:` callback and the `application:didFailToRegisterForRemoteNotificationsWithError:` callback in your `AppDelegate` to register for Push notifications.

     ```objc
-    @import MobileCenterPush;
+    @import AppCenterPush;
-    @import RNMobileCenterShared;
+    @import RNAppCenterShared;

     - (void)application:(UIApplication *)application
         didRegisterForRemoteNotificationsWithDeviceToken:(NSData *)deviceToken {